geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 | 2     | a.
 The gardener has attested in their profile that they have completed a permaculture workshop. <br /> b.
 There are Observations indicating at least one of the practices for exactly two calendar years.   |
 | 3     | a.
 The gardener has attested in their profile that they have completed a permaculture workshop. <br /> b.
 There are Observations indicating at least one of the practices for three or more calendar years. |

+#### Implementation notes

+Triggered as part of Garden and Observation mutations.

+Requires WithGardenData.

 ### Vermiculturalist